 The theatre welcomes and encourages live performances, art exhibits, first run and classic and independent films.

 The Walton Theatre Preservation Association is a group of volunteers who are dedicated to ensuring the preservation and continuation of Walton Theatre as a cultural and historical icon.
 In 1984 the theatre was named to the National Register of Historic Places, and on April 21, 1986, some 72 years after its opening, then-mayor Raymond Baldi established the Walton Restoration Committee to oversee the restoring of the theater to its former glory.
 This committee became what is known today as the Walton Theatre Preservation Association (WTPA).

 In 2019 WTPA kicked off its latest project, the restoration of the balcony.
-Well underway, this project has seen the removal of the original wooden seats which are being replaced with comfortable seating similar to the main floor seating.
-One row of the original chairs will be reinstalled for historical reminiscing alongside the new comfortable seating and a more diverse choice of seating.
-Along with the folding seats, we are also installing high top chairs and tables and box seating.
+Now complete, this project saw the removal of the original wooden seats which were replaced with comfortable seating similar to the main floor seating.
+One row of the original chairs was reinstalled for historical reminiscing alongside the new comfortable seating and a more diverse choice of seating.
+Along with the folding seats, we also installed high top chairs and tables and box seating.
 With the seats removed, the floor was open for repairs and restoration.
-Our team brought it back to its lustrous hardwood glow, and with this stage of the project completed, we are beginning installation of new high top table and chair seating in the balcony's wings and installation of new theatre seats in the central section.
-The sound and lighting control boxes have been built, housing our state-of-the-art equipment for live shows and feature films.
+Our team brought it back to its lustrous hardwood glow, and with this stage of the project completed, we began installation of new high top table and chair seating in the balcony's wings and installation of new theatre seats in the central section.
+Sound and lighting control boxes were built, housing our state-of-the-art equipment for live shows and feature films.

 To support this and future projects, please consider donating to the Walton Theatre Preservation Association.
 We are grateful for community contributions, and it is only through the community's support that we have some so far.
 THANK YOU.